What is SIEM? Security Information & Event Management 101

 - Panic.
 SIEM solutions can flag up false-positive problems.

 - Short shelf life.
 A traditional SIEM program has a shelf life of just 18 to 24 months.
-If you do want to invest in SIEM, you should keep an eye out for modern programs that can work for your organization for the long haul.
+If you do want to invest in SIEM, you should keep an eye out for modern programs that can work for your organisation for the long haul.

 Ensure that your purchase team understands these pros and cons before you start the shopping process.
 You may decide that SIEM just isn't right for you, or you may be even more eager to get started.